ScottsC0de/readme-machine/README.md

 n/a

 ## <a id="license-id"></a>License
-This application is covered under n/a
+This application is covered under MIT License

 ## <a id="contributing-id"></a>Contributing
 n/a